Understanding the Vulnerability of Skeleton-based Human Activity Recognition via Black-box Attack: Related Work

-The difficulties of white-box attack in the real-world motivates the black-box attack, where attackers cannot access the full information of the attacked model.
-A simple approach is transfer-based attack, which generates adversarial samples from one surrogate model via white-box attack~\cite{papernot_transfer_2016}.
+The difficulties of white-box attack in the real-world motivate the black-box attack, where attackers cannot access the full information of the attacked model.
+A simple approach is transfer-based attack, which generates adversarial samples from one surrogate model via white-box attack~\cite{wang_understanding_2021}.
 Existing black-box methods on skeletal motions~\cite{liu_adversarial_2019, wang_understanding_2021} all rely on such a method, and cannot guarantee success due to the heavy dependence on the surrogate model~\cite{wang_understanding_2021}.
-Another approach is to use the predicted scores or soft labels (e.g. the softmax layer output) for attack \cite{chen2017zoo, tu_autozoom_2019}.
-However, this is not truly black-box since the attacker still needs access the model.
 In a truly black-box setting, only the final class labels (hard-labels) can be used, such setting is also called hard-label attack.
 Brendel et al. \cite{drendel_decisionaa_2018} perform the first hard-label attack by a random walk along the decision boundary.
-Later optimization-based approaches are employed to search for adversarial samples, by estimating the gradient of the loss function using the information computed at the decision boundary~\cite{chen_hopskipjump_2020, cheng_signopt_2020, DBLP:conf/iclr/ChengLCZYH19}.
-Li et al.~\cite{Li2020QEBAQB} explore three subspaces including spatial, frequency, and intrinsic component for attack.
 The Rays attack~\cite{Rays} employs a discrete search algorithm to reduce unnecessary searches.
-However, existing methods do not explicitly model the data manifold, and are hence incapable of considering the visual imperceptibility of the attack if they are adapted to attack skeletal motions.
+However, existing hard-label attacks do not explicitly model the data manifold, and are hence incapable of considering the visual imperceptibility of the attack if they are adapted to attack skeletal motions.

-In addition, black-box attacks on time-series has recently started to emerge~\cite{harford2020adversarial, karim_adversarial_2020}, in which one active sub-field is on a specific type of time-series task-HAR.
-Black-box adversaries have been developed in video-based recognition~\cite{wei_heuristicbb_2020,wei2022sparse,jiang2019black,li2021adversarial}, but skeleton-based HAR is still a research gap.
-Unlike existing black-box video-based attacks that achieve imperceptibility by constraining the pixel-wise or frame-wise perturbation magnitude measured by $l$ norms, skeletal motion is one real-world example and hence is more visually sensitive to attack.
-Any perturbations, albeit small, can easily break the motion dynamics, bone length, and joint angle constraints, making the adversarial samples visually identifiable.
-To tackle this problem, we propose the first hard-label black-box attack on skeleton-based HAR via explicitly modeling the data manifold.